Nature Around

 |

-the dock in front of the boat house.
+of the dock in front of the Boat House.

 |

-blasted is one of the big problems our group is
+the dock got blasted is one of the big problems

 |